NachoCP/TrainingProgram/docs/0100_how_to.md

 Once everything is ready, please go to [Application Documentation](0101_application.md) to check the documentation.

-The application will be ready in http://localhost:8501/
+The application will be ready at http://localhost:8501/